DepartmentOfCommerce-OIG/designpatterns/1.x/howto.md

-## How to use the USPTO UI Design Library
+## How to use the DOC OIG UI Design Library

 ### Prerequisites